nosportugal/faast-data-engineering/7_project/README.md

 * Cloud
   * 0 points: Cloud is not used, things run only locally
   * 2 points: The project is developed on the cloud
-  * 4 points: The project is developed on the clound and IaC tools are used
+  * 4 points: The project is developed on the cloud and IaC tools are used
 * Data ingestion (choose either batch or stream)
   * Batch / Workflow orchestration
     * 0 points: No workflow orchestration
     * 2 points: Partial workflow orchestration: some steps are orchestrated, some run manually
     * 4 points: End-to-end pipeline: multiple steps in the DAG, uploading data to data lake
   * Stream
-    * 0 points: No streaming system (like Kafka, Pulsar, etc)
+    * 0 points: No streaming system (like Kafka, Pulsar, etc.)
     * 2 points: A simple pipeline with one consumer and one producer
-    * 4 points: Using consumer/producers and streaming technologies (like Kafka streaming, Spark streaming, Flink, etc)
+    * 4 points: Using consumer/producers and streaming technologies (like Kafka streaming, Spark streaming, Flink, etc.)
 * Data warehouse
   * 0 points: No DWH is used
   * 2 points: Tables are created in DWH, but not optimized
   * 4 points: Tables are partitioned and clustered in a way that makes sense for the upstream queries (with explanation)
-* Transformations (dbt, spark, etc)
+* Transformations (dbt, spark, etc.)
   * 0 points: No transformations
   * 2 points: Simple SQL transformation (no dbt or similar tools)
   * 4 points: Transformations are defined with dbt, Spark or similar technologies